jxxcarlson/PyExamples/README.md

 PyExamples
 ==========

-Simple Python examples for eventual book.
+Simple Python examples for an eventual book.
 Some images created with these examples are at square-the-circle.com.

 CONTENTS: